 For initial accreditation, the team shall recommend whether to grant or deny initial accreditation.
 If recommending that the Board grant initial accreditation, other than early initial accreditation, the team may recommend whether to require interim monitoring.
-If recommending that the Board deny accreditation, the team will also recommend whether to extend candidacy if the institution continues to meet the requirements, and is within the time limits, for candidacy or to withdraw candidacy if the institution does not meet the requirements for candidacy.
+If the institution holds candidacy status and the team recommends that the Board deny accreditation, the team will also recommend whether to extend candidacy if the institution continues to meet the requirements, and is within the time limits, for candidacy or to withdraw candidacy if the institution does not meet the requirements for candidacy.